maxzinkus/dnd-adventures/WizardTower-RoadToPhlan.md

     Bite +5 1d6
 X - A lone duck stands in an otherwise empty room.
 It's extremely cute, and quacks meekly when
     you all open the door.
 Taking the duck with you gives unexplained advantage to skill rolls.
-    This is a reference to munchkins, "duck in a dungeon" X - Three forlorn ducklings are waddling around the room, bumping into walls If the duck has been brought, the duck races to the ducklings and quacks happily.
+    This is a reference to munchkins, "duck of doom."
+X - Three forlorn ducklings are waddling around the room, bumping into walls
+    If the duck has been brought, the duck races to the ducklings and quacks happily.
     The duck then shoves its empty nest toward the players, in which they find a lustrous pearl.